Frequently Asked Questions

 https://contact.org.uk/advice-and-support/education-learning/bullying/

-What is meant by exclusion and what can I do if my child has been excluded or is at risk of exclusion from school?
+What is meant by suspension/exclusion and what can I do if my child has been suspended/excluded or is at risk of suspension/exclusion from school?

-There are two types of exclusion from school; fixed term (for a specific number of school days) or permanent.
-Fixed term exclusions must not add up to a total of more than 45 days in one school year.
-Children with SEN and/or disabilities are much more likely to be excluded from school than other children.
+There are two types of suspension/exclusion from school; suspension (for a specific number of school days) or permanent exclusion.
+Suspensions must not add up to a total of more than 45 days in one school year.
+Children with SEN and/or disabilities are much more likely to be suspended/excluded from school than other children.

-Only the head teacher of a school or the principal of an academy can exclude a pupil.
-Any exclusion of a pupil, even for a short period of time, must be formally and accurately recorded.
+Only the head teacher of a school or the principal of an academy can suspend or exclude a pupil.
+Any suspension/exclusion of a pupil, even for a short period of time, must be formally and accurately recorded.

-Formal exclusion is the only legal method of removing a child from a school.
-Informal or unofficial exclusions are illegal regardless of whether they are done with the agreement of the parents or carers.
-A lunchtime exclusion is counted as a half day exclusion.
+Formal suspension/exclusion is the only legal method of removing a child from a school.
+Informal or unofficial suspensions are illegal regardless of whether they are done with the agreement of the parents or carers.
+A lunchtime suspension is counted as a half day suspension.

-Pupils can only be excluded for disciplinary reasons: they cannot be excluded because a school, pupil referral unit (PRU) or academy cannot meet their needs or for something which their parents did or did not do.
+Pupils can only be suspended/excluded for disciplinary reasons: they cannot be suspended/excluded because a school, pupil referral unit (PRU) or academy cannot meet their needs or for something which their parents did or did not do.

-Exclusion from school is a serious step for a school to take and can be a worrying time for parents and children.
-Coram Children's Legal Centre, an independent national organisation, provides advice on their website about steps you can take if your child has been excluded from school.
+Suspension/exclusion from school is a serious step for a school to take and can be a worrying time for parents and children.
+Coram Children's Legal Centre, an independent national organisation, provides advice on their website about steps you can take if your child has been suspended/excluded from school.

 https://childlawadvice.org.uk/information-pages/school-exclusion/